budui/go-isso/README.md

 ## why another isso

-`isso` is so good, but it is hard to install and customize. what' more, `isso`'s frontend part use something no longer updated which means it is hard to develop.
+`isso` is good, but it's hard to be installed or customized.
+What' more, the frontend part of `isso` use library that is no longer updated.

 go-isso is distributed as a single binary, which means it can be installed and used easily.

+## Roadmap

+1. rewrite isso backend part <https://github.com/RayHY/go-isso/projects/1>
+2. Pray that someone will help me rewrite the front part of isso.

 ## Getting Started